 By law, once the plaintiff’s MSA account has been used up, Medicare is then responsible for paying the plaintiff’s Medicare-allowable, settlement-related medical bills for the rest of their life.
 If the plaintiff passes away with money remaining in their MSA account after all the final bills have been paid, the balance is then paid to their estate or named beneficiaries.

 A Medicare Set-Aside, as the name suggests, is money from your settlement that has been “set aside” to cover these expenses.
 The more money you set aside, the less money you have for all the other things you need.
 Our goal is to help you strategically minimize the amount that goes into a Medicare Set-Aside account.

 Make sure you are preserving your Medicare eligibility.
 SPI offers professional administration services that comply with the Centers for Medicare and Medicaid (CMS) rules.
 Whether through a trust arrangement or custodial agreement, professional administration gives you the confidence that your Medicare Set-Aside is being properly managed according to Medicare’s strict guidelines.

 Our professional administrators will review your medical bills to identify opportunities to reduce expenses, negotiate bills, pay Medicare-covered expenses and communicate with medical providers.
 We will also report your MSA expenditures to the CMS, advising them when the exhaustion of your MSA results in Medicare becoming your primary coverage provider.

-Click the PDF image below to download our simple MSA Allocation Study Service Packet.
+Click the image below to download our simple MSA Allocation Study Service Packet.
+Our partners at MSA Administrators, LLC (MSAA) handle the MSA Allocation Study process.
 This packet contains a cover letter of instructions and two simple release forms (three if a Work Comp case) to get started on this important service.